FereshteShakeri/Histo-TransCLIP/README.md

 <p align="center">
   <img src="drawing.png" alt="Histo-TransCLIP in action" width="700" height="315">
   <br>
   <em>Figure 1: VLMs leverage textual descriptions of each class to generate pseudo-labels without any manual annotation.
-These initial predictions can then be refined, for example, by leveraging the data structure.</em>
+These initial predictions are then refined by leveraging the data structure thanks to the Laplacian term.</em>
 </p>